-The University of West London will provide up to a maximum of 550 bursaries for full time undergraduate students who start their course in September 2018 or January 2019.
+The University of West London will provide up to a maximum of 550 bursaries for full-time undergraduate students who start their course on January 20 or September 2020.

 UWL has a reputation for high-quality education closely linked to employment.
 They aim to inspire their students to become innovative professionals, connecting them to exciting and rewarding careers.